-Today, online shopping is not just limited to desktop.
-In an age where ecommerce platforms like Myntra are moving to an app only versions, you cannot afford to have an ecommerce site which isn’t adaptive for different devices like smartphones, tablets & phablets.
+Today, online shopping is not just limited to the desktop.
+In an age where e-commerce platforms like Myntra are moving to an app only versions, you cannot afford to have an e-commerce site which isn’t adaptive for different devices like smartphones, tablets & phablets.
 Creating a responsive site from the start will allow for better planning & structuring as compared to adapting an existing desktop website for other devices.

-As discussed in the last week’s blog, every element related to your brand should be in synergy with the overall story so that you can create an effective brand experience.
-Planning your ecommerce development based on your brand personality, target customer persona & competition is more rewarding than using existing templates in the longer run.
+As I said in my previous blog, every element related to your brand should be in synergy with the overall story so that you can create an effective brand experience.
+Planning your e-commerce development based on your brand personality, target customer persona & competition is more rewarding than using existing templates in the longer run.

 When it comes to online shopping – seeing is believing.
-You cannot entice a potential customer through any other sense on an ecommerce site, so make sure to you use good photographs, lots of them.
+You cannot entice a potential customer through any other sense.
+So, make sure to you use good photographs, lots of them.
 You should also consider having multiple photos from different angles, photos for different color/size variants of the same product.

 No matter how great your content writer is when it comes to writing the product description, a customer is more likely to trust a review from another customer who’s bought & used the same product.
 And don’t fret about the negative reviews; just make sure you address & try to resolve each one them.